gintasz/neuralyzer/README.md

 ## What's the point?

-Easier & more ergonomic loop engineering.
-Traditional Ralph loop is basically running this command in your command line: `while :; do cat PROMPT.md | pi -p ; done`, but you have to bother saving prompt to file, handling loop exit conditions, etc, or adapting your workflow to what a third-party tool/extension demands.
-The **loop controller** lives outside of the agent.
-This tool returns it back to the agent.
-You can just send a message to the agent with control flow as such, example:
+Easier and more ergonomic loop engineering.
+A traditional Ralph loop is basically running this command in your shell: `while :; do cat PROMPT.md | pi -p ; done`, but then you have to save the prompt to a file, handle loop exit conditions, or adapt your workflow to whatever a third-party tool or extension demands.
+The **loop controller** lives outside the agent.
+This tool gives it back to the agent.
+You can just send the agent a message with control flow like this:

 ```
 Check if @john has submitted a GitHub PR in this repo fixing authentication bug.